mjburtenshaw/macpracs/README.md

 3. Get into context:
 	- Start a task timer.
 	- Update task metadata.
-	- [Analyze the task](#developer-analysis) to verify it's ready for work.
+	- [Analyze the task](developer-analysis.md) to verify it's ready for work.
 4. Apply a solution that achieves the desired outcomes.
+Many solutions require [development](development.md), but some might not.
 5. [Debrief](#debrief) the task at the end of the context session.

 #### Debrief